martinthong125/notes/networking-fundamentals.md

 Steps:
 1. Find the #IP Address and Subnet.
 Get CIDR value and identify its column.
 Eg. /27 has group size 32 and subnet of 224.
 2. Find Network ID and Next Network.
-Increase IP in steps of group size til it passed the IP given.
-0,32,64,96.
+Increase IP in steps of group size till it passed the IP given.
+Eg. 0,32,64,96.
 88 is before 64 and after 96.
 3. Find Broadcast IP = Next Network - 1
 4. Find First Host IP = Network ID + 1
 5. Find Last Host IP = Broadcast IP - 1